Dynatrace/OneAgent-SDK-for-Python/README.md

 For additional updates, see also [OneAgent release notes](https://docs.dynatrace.com/docs/shortlink/release-notes-oneagent) and [End of support announcements](https://docs.dynatrace.com/docs/shortlink/eos-announcements#dynatrace-oneagent).

 ### Announcements in November 2023

 * ⚠️ **Deprecation announcement for older SDK versions:** Version 1.4 has been put on the path to deprecation and will no longer be supported starting June 1, 2024.
 Only version 1.5 of the SDK (or any newer version) will be supported from that date on.
 * ⚠️ **Deprecation announcement for using any SDK version with older Python versions:** SDK support for Python 3.4.x, 3.5.x, 3.6.x and 3.7.x has been put on the path to deprecation and no version of the SDK will be supported on Python 3.4.x, 3.5.x and 3.6.x starting June 1, 2024.
   Usage of the SDK on 3.7.x will remain supported until September 1, 2024.
   All Python versions below 3.8.x are already declared End of Life by the Python.org project, and customers are encouraged to upgrade to a newer Python version that is also supported by Python.org.

+### Version 1.5.1

+Changes:

+* Fixes support of Python 3.12 and newer

 ### Version 1.5.0